jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 2) When importing definitions in WSDL/XSD, it is recommended to configure the plugins preferably in this order:
     1) Put the content in a file (in case of high number of `soap-xml-handling` plugins) in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
     2) Put the raw content in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
     3) Really download the content (with http(s) protocol): Synchronous or Asynchronous.
-For Synchronous (only), there is a prefetch WSDL/XSD validation for forcing the download of ìmported XSD ahead of the 1st request
+For Asynchronous (only), there is a prefetch WSDL/XSD validation for forcing the download of ìmported XSD ahead of the 1st request
     - If the WSDL uses `<import>` tag without `schemaLocation` atrribute, enable `wsdlApiSchemaForceSchemaLocation`

 3) It's recommendeded to redefine the maximum request body size allowed by Kong: adapt the value of [nginx_http_client_body_buffer_size](https://developer.konghq.com/gateway/configuration/#nginx-http-client-body-buffer-size) in regards of the XML body request size.
 The default value is `8k` bytes.
 The response body is not concerned and it has no limit.